MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.VBATelemetryDeclare

-Collects information about invocation of Win32 API’s in VBA solutions.
+Collects information about invocation of Win32 API's in VBA solutions.
 Used to understand interaction between VBA and usage and to supplement security investigations.

 The following fields are collected: